nueces/wikidoc/README.md

 </body></html>
 WIKIDOC FOOT -->

-Only this text will be displayed on the HOME page.
-In this example, its H1-header in the generated PDF is "Preface", as defined in the WIKIDOC HEAD.
+Only this text will be displayed on the wiki home page.
+In this example, its header in the generated PDF is "Preface", as defined in the WIKIDOC HEAD.

 ```